The grim reaper has just claimed our cat as his latest victim. Yes, I’m afraid Ziggy is no more.

 Ziggy chose us as his family while has was residing at Battersea Cats and Dogs.
 He was a kitten then, but right from the word go he had an independent not to say violent nature.

 Prior to Ziggy’s arrival the odd mouse used to scuttle through our kitchen and despite getting the rat catcher in every autumn we couldn’t entirely get rid of the vermin.
 Ziggy was made of sterner stuff.
-One feline trip into our kitchen and the mice could be head packing up saying yeah, we’ve has it good, time to move on.
+One feline trip into our kitchen and the mice could be heard packing up saying yeah, we’ve had it good, but it’s time to move on.

 The problem was on plenty of occasions Ziggy treated us like vermin.
 You would pick Ziggy up at your peril and probably receive a juicy bite for your trouble.
 He was kind of sneaky too because as my wife pointed out with Ziggy is was often: lick, lick bite.
 Two licks to draw you in and then BAM, he’d sink his teeth into your fleshy parts.

 For all that we were suckered in by his feisty nature; the fact that on one occasion he dragged a whole rump steak through the cat-flap still wrapped in plastic.
 He’d clearly nicked it from some neighbour’s kitchen table.
 He ate it pan-fried.